Study Forestry at the University of Montana

 Our forestry program is one of the oldest in the western United States, and has been accredited by the Society of American Foresters since 1934.
 Our faculty members are world-renowned scientists who are particularly well-known for their collective expertise in wildland fire, forest ecology, wilderness studies and climate change impacts.

-of our graduates have won the Society of American Foresters’ Young Forester Leadership Award in past five years
+of our graduates have won the Society of American Foresters’ Young Forester Leadership Award in the past 7 years

 of FCFC graduates are employed or in graduate school

 acres of land managed for faculty and student research and learning

 What can you do with a forestry degree?

 Our graduates oversee public and private forestlands across the country, working as foresters, fire supervisors, silviculturists, forest planners, timber managers, business owners and more.
 Because our forestry degree is accredited by the Society of American Foresters, you can also meet federal civil service requirements for forester, ecologist, soil conservationist, range technician, botanist and hydrologist.

 What you’ll learn as a forestry major at UM